Kucoin/kucoin-api-docs/source/localizable/index.html.md

 **Data time range**

-You can retrieve data within a one week time range (the default is the latest week.)
-The start and end time range cannot exceed 24*7 hours, 604800000 milliseconds.
-If it exceeds one week, the system will prompt that you exceed the time limit.
-If you set a start or end time only, without specifying a certain period, the system will show you the maximum possible period of one week.
+The system allows you to retrieve data up to one week (start from the last day by default).
+If the time period of the queried data exceeds one week (time range from the start time to end time exceeded 7*24 hours), the system will prompt to remind you that you have exceeded the time limit.
+If you only specified the start time, the system will automatically calculate the end time (end time = start time + 7 * 24 hours).
+On the contrary, if you only specified the end time, the system will calculate the start time (start time= end time - 7 * 24 hours) the same way.

 **Settlement**

-The settlement contains two parts: 1) **Transactional settlement** and 2) **Fee settlement**.
+The settlement contains two parts:
+- **Transactional settlement**
+- **Fee settlement**

 After an order is matched, the transactional and fee settlement data will be updated in the data store.
 Once the data is updated, the system would enable the settlement process and will deduct the fees from your pre-frozen assets.
 After that, the currency will be transferred to the account of the user.

 **Fees**

+Orders on KuCoin platform are classified into two types， taker and maker.
+A taker order matches other resting orders on the exchange order book, and gets executed immediately after order entry.
+A maker order, on the contrary, stays on the exchange order book and awaits to be matched.
+Taker orders will be charged taker fees, while maker orders will receive maker rebates.
+Please note that market orders, iceberg orders and hidden orders are always charged taker fees.

+The system will pre-freeze a predicted taker fee when you place an order.The liquidity field indicates if the fill was charged taker or maker fees.

 With the leading matching engine system in the market, users placing orders on KuCoin platform are classified into two types: **taker** and **maker**. **Taker**s, as the taker in the market, would be charged with taker fees; while **maker**s as the maker in the market, would be charged with less fees than the taker, or even get maker fees from KuCoin （The exchange platform would compensate the transaction fees for you）.